Who you are in the world has a lot to do with how you show up.

 Each “speaker” is available to every person.
 It’s simply a matter of honing your attention and practising how you desire to show up in the world.
 You could ask the question “Who am I being right now?”
 It helps to get clear on exactly what motivates the way you are expressing yourself.
 And it serves to give you a focus for change.

-In 2018 I will be teaching classes in my local community that blend Awareness, Self Defense, Mobility, Natural Movement and cutting edge methods for overall mind and body wellness.
+Motion Ninja Academy classes blend Awareness, Self Defense, Mobility, Natural Movement and cutting edge methods for overall mind and body wellness.
 It’s all just another way to Do Self Crafting.
 Keep an eye on my newsletter for more information.

 The article Who speaks for you? was published by Hollie B., for the Institute for Self Crafting.